 Planning a London vacation for your family?
 The UK capital is without a doubt one of the most child-friendly cities in the world.
 Dripping with creative charm and sprinkled with childlike magic, it is not only home to the world’s biggest toy shop, real-life kings and queens and witches and wizards, but is the setting of some of the most beloved children’s stories.
 From Mary Poppins and Paddington Bear to Peter Pan and Harry Potter, it is no surprise that London has been capturing the hearts, minds, and imaginations of kids for centuries.

-In this exciting and adventure-filled city, there is plenty of fun, educational experiences for children from 1 to 100.
-What’s more with many attractions offering a side adventure for kids, you need not worry finding activities that will appeal to the whole family.
+In this exciting and adventure-filled city, there is plenty of fun, educational experiences for children of all ages.
+What’s more, with many attractions offering a side adventure for kids, you need not worry about finding activities that will appeal to the whole family.

-For some fairytale magic in Central London, don’t miss the pelicans around the lake and its island (the inspiration for Peter Pan) in Saint James’ Park.
+Finally, for some (free) fairytale magic in Central London, don’t miss the pelicans around the lake (the inspiration for Peter Pan) in Saint James’ Park.